Feedback

 To add Advanced branching to your survey:

-3. Choose Advanced branching logic.
+2. Select Advanced branching logic.

-4. Click + NEW RULE.
+4. Click + New rule.

-6. Click Save Rule.
+6. Select Save Rule.

-7. Click Apply.
+7. Select Apply.

 You can add Same-page logic to your survey from the Advanced branching rule builder.